HugzFnr/CPBX-S4-GUI-Automatons/README.md

 ### Demonstration

-Here is a video demonstration of the game that I commented in french : https://youtu.be/m1hRw1c_NWk
+Here is a 1 minute long video demonstration of the game that I commented in french : https://youtu.be/m1hRw1c_NWk

 One day I shall subtitle it in english, promised.